Tupai

 Tūpai (Tūpai), also called Motu Iti, is a low-lying atoll in the Society Islands, French Polynesia.
 It lies 19 km to the north of Bora Bora and belongs to the western Leeward Islands (French: Îles Sous-le-vent).
 This small atoll is only 11 km^{2} in size.
 Its broad coral reef encloses a shallow sandy lagoon.
 There are almost continuous long wooded motus on Tūpai's reef.
-Tūpai has no permanent residents apart from some workers in its coconut plantations.
+Tūpai has no permanent residents other than some workers on its coconut plantations.
 A private airfield was inaugurated on Tūpai in 2001, and its use is restricted.

 Administration

 The atoll of Tūpai belongs administratively to the commune of Bora Bora.